Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 What to Pack for Korea in Fall or Spring

 Spring and fall are my favorite seasons to visit Korea as the weather’s pleasant and far more bearable than summer and winter.
-While it’s often t-shirt and shorts kind of weather, the temperatures can be unpredictable so bring some warm clothes with you.

 Fall (End of September – End November): After summer, the months of September and October are generally sunny and warm.
 As it gets to November, the temperature drops quite a bit.

-Spring (Mid-March – End of May): It’s still chilly in early spring (mid-March) so you’ll need a few warmer items.
-April and May are delightful and it’s a great time for seeing cherry blossoms and other outdoor activities.
+Spring (Mid-March – End of May): It’s still chilly in early spring (mid-March), so you’ll need a few warmer items.
+April and May are delightful, and it’s a great time for seeing cherry blossoms and other outdoor activities.

 Spring and fall packing list